Commercial Requester Accounts

 Record Requests, Fees, and Billing

-After you enroll, you can access records and information through any of these methods:
+With a Commercial Requester Account, you can access records and information through these methods:

 • Online: Provides instant access.
 Requires a network connection.
 Complete section F of the application for online access (see below).
 Not available for intermediate/second tier use.